Mortgage Refinance Break-Even Calculator: Is It Worth It?

 Prepayment Penalties

 Some loans charge for early payoff.
-I always check terms, as penalties extend break-even time.
+Check your loan terms, as penalties extend break-even time and can change the math.

 Recasting vs. Refinancing